lmcai/Rafflesiaceae_phylogenomics/README.md

 # Rafflesiaceae_phylogenomics
-scripts for the phylogenomic study of Rafflesiaceae
+Scripts for the phylogenomic study of Rafflesiaceae
+Citation: Liming Cai, Liang Liu, Charles C Davis.
+The danger zone: the joint trap of incomplete lineage sorting and long-branch attraction in placing Rafflesiaceae.
+In review.